Whenever we launch a new product on Amazon, we first perform extensive keyword research to find out which keywords generate the most sales.

 So what you have to do is to take your list and put every single ASIN into Helium 10 Cerebro.

-The tool actually shows you which keywords your competitors are ranking for.
+The tool shows you which keywords your competitors are ranking for.

-Cerebro shows you all your competitor’s keywords, however, you have to find the keywords that are generating sales.
+Cerebro shows you all your competitor’s keywords, but you have to find the keywords that are generating sales.

-So what you have to do is to set ORGANIC RANK from 0 to 10.
+So what you have to do is to set the ORGANIC RANK from 0 to 10.

-Because we assume that 90% of sales come from these keywords.
+Because 90% of sales come from these keywords.

-Frankenstein is a keyword processor that allows you to create a clear list of keywords from puzzling keywords.
+Frankenstein is a keyword processor that allows you to create a clear list of keywords.

 However, you can set up Frankenstein any way you like.

-But if not, you can actually put all keywords into Helium 10 Scribbles.
+If you want to build an Amazon listing from scratch, you can put all keywords into Helium 10 Scribbles.